Natural Resources

 Ecological site concept

-This ecological site is the dry mamani\naio forest that exists on the west-facing, mauka slopes of Mauna Kea on State Lands and on the US Army Pohakuloa Training Area.
-The US Army portions are not open to the public; the portions on State lands are easily accessible on graded roads beginning at the old Saddle Road.
+This ecological site is the dry mamane\naio forest on the mauka slopes of Mauna Kea.
+It is on State Lands, private ranches, and, to a small extent, the US Army Pohakuloa Training Area.
+The US Army portions are not open to the public; the portions on State lands are easily accessible on graded roads beginning at the old Saddle Road and from the town of Waimea.

 Associated sites